madsmsc/SFMovieService/README.md

 If this service was to be used by many users, then instead of updating the db on each request, I would probably update it every hour or so.
 That should be fine, given the nature of the service and the number of updates to the SF movie api.

-## Testing
-Run the tests: "mocha tests --recursive".

-The unittests are written and run using the mocha framework and the chai framework for assertions.

 ## Stack
 * Node.js
 * Expressjs